LizzieH97/citizens-advice/README.md

 Overall I have enjoyed making this project, particularly exploring Python further, and have conducted plenty of research so that it is user-friendly and accessible.

 I am extremely happy with the outcome, I believe it looks clean and the code is DRY, readable and concise.

+---

+## Viewing Project

+In the frontend folder, I used

+npm run dev

+(after running npm install)

+and in the backend I used

+poetry run fastapi dev main.py

+(after running poetry install --no-root)